Frequently Asked Questions

 How many students are accepted into the program each year?

 The program currently has a maximum enrollment capacity of 12 students based on area clinical site availability.
+As space in the program is limited, admission is competitive, based on an objective point system that has been developed to predict student success.

 How many clinical hours are required for the program?